-As at 31 December 2018, the Company has a solvency coverage ratio of 160% (2017: 153%) meaning it holds 1.6 times (2017: 1.5 times) the capital requirements calculated in line with Solvency II regulations.
-This is equivalent to €15.8 million (2017: €14.7 million) of excess assets over the Solvency Capital Requirement.
-The Minimum Capital Requirement for the Company is €7.5 million (2017: €7.6 million) and the Company currently holds €34.4 million (2017: €34.7 million) of excess assets over the Minimum Capital Requirement, meaning that it holds more than 5 times (2017: 5 times) the minimum capital requirements calculated in line with Solvency II regulations.
+As at 31 December 2019, the Company has a solvency coverage ratio of 150% (2018: 160%).
+This equates to €13.1 million (2018: €15.8 million) of excess assets over the Solvency Capital Requirement (SCR) and €31.5 million (2018: €34.4 million) of excess assets over the Minimum Capital Requirement (MCR).

-A primary responsibility of the Board is to ensure that the Company's capital is adequate to cover the required solvency capital requirements for the nature and scale of the business, and the expected operational requirements of the business.
-A number of mechanisms are in place to evaluate capital adequacy and those evaluations indicate that the Company's capital is adequate at this time.
+A primary responsibility of the Board is to ensure that the Company maintains sufficient capital in order to meet regulatory requirements as well as the additional capital relevant to its specific capital needs given its risk profile, financial condition, business model and strategy, overall complexity, sensitivity to changing conditions and other factors that may arise from time to time.
+A number of mechanisms are in place to evaluate capital adequacy and those evaluations indicate that the Company's capital is adequate.

 The Company uses the Solvency II 'standard formula' for the purposes of calculating the Solvency Capital Requirement (SCR).
-The Solvency Ratio is continuously monitored and also assessed as part of planning activities and in the event of large transactions.
+The Solvency Ratio is continuously monitored and assessed as part of planning activities and in the event of large transactions.
 The future development of the Solvency and Minimum Capital Requirements are forecast at regular intervals as part of the planning process.

 Own funds in the Solvency II balance sheet comprise the excess of assets over liabilities.
-100% of all own funds available to cover our capital requirements are assigned to the highest quality level (tier 1).
+All of the own funds available to cover the Company's capital requirements are tier 1 own funds.